25 facts about fireworks

 Fireworks injure thousands every year

 Fireworks are, for what should be obvious reasons, potentially very dangerous devices that explode, burn hot, and travel at high rates of speed.
-According to the Consumer Product Safety Commission (CPSC), 12,900 people were injured badly enough in fireworks accidents to require emergency treatment in 2017 (the most recent year CPSC data is available).
+According to the Consumer Product Safety Commission (CPSC), 10,000 people were injured badly enough in fireworks accidents to require emergency treatment in 2019.

 There are even some fatalities